DR LIZ MURRAY BCA(h)

 Hysterectomy, surgical menopause

-Autoimmune disease (Lupus, lichen sclerosis)
+Autoimmune disease (UMCTD, lichen sclerosis)

-Liz is passionate about working towards equity in healthcare.
+Dr Liz is passionate about working towards equity in healthcare.
 After experiencing rare health conditions and the subsequent lack of support, Liz became aware of the barriers and lack of equity in support for patients.
 This led to her founding the charity Mortal And Strong and working to provide equal support for anyone with any health condition.

-Liz is a huge advocate for supporting the movement to regulate online health information.
+Dr Liz is a huge advocate for supporting the movement to regulate online health information.
 As an ambassador for the Patient Information Forum, Liz works to promote awareness for the need for safe, reliable information of health content online.

 Liz is the podcast presenter for the Mortal And Strong podcast.
 Interviewing people sharing their experiences of facing their mortality at a young age.
 Liz uses her own experiences as a patient, along with medical insights as a doctor to guide patients to share their story of life changing or incurable health conditions.

-Liz delivers talks on what it is to find strength after a life changing health condition, education on women's health topics including Endometriosis, Fertility, Birth Trauma, Menopause, disability.
+Dr Liz brings clinical credibility as a medical doctor, authentic lived experience as a patient and communication expertise through her public engagements.
+Dr Liz delivers talks on what it is to find strength after a life changing health condition, education on women's health topics including Endometriosis, Fertility, Birth Trauma, Menopause, disability.

 Alongside being a doctor, Liz won multiple awards for using art to address health inequalities.
 Liz's extensive portfolio can be found on her artist website.
 Liz also works as a medical illustrator.